 Procrastination often starts with a task that feels too big or too fuzzy.
-A 60-second breakdown turns that fog into one clear action.
+This task breakdown turns that fog into one clear action in about 60 seconds.
 The goal is not to finish everything.
 The goal is to start clean.

 TL;DR